Rev. Captain Dale Goetz

 Religious men and women have always been there for people willing to make the ultimate sacrifice.
 U.S. Army Chaplains have always been willing to make that sacrifice in the name of their faith and saving souls.

-That sacrifice has been recognized by Congress which approved the renaming of the Briargate post office in Colorado Springs in honor of fallen Army Chaplain (Captain) Dale Goetz.
-In 2021 the U.S. Post Office was officially renamed for Goetz and at that ceremony Congressman Doug Lamborn said:
+That sacrifice has been recognized by Congress which approved the renaming of the Briargate post office in Colorado Springs in honor of fallen Army Chaplain (Capt.)
+Dale Goetz.
+In 2021, the U.S. Postal Service officially renamed the Briargate Post Office building to the Chaplain (Capt.)
+Dale Goetz Post Office; at that ceremony, Congressman Doug Lamborn said:

 Good men have always had to face down evil.
 Proverbs 3:5 is one of the most familiar verses in the Bible.
 “Trust in the Lord with all your heart and lean not on your own understanding .”
 Few have sought souls and faced evil with such trust in the Lord as Reverend Captain Dale Allen Goetz.